alessandroargentieri/cdi-tomcat-webapp/README.md

 @interface Bike {}
 ```

-And the respective beans are declared by using these two _qualifiers_:
+and the respective beans are declared by using these two _qualifiers_:

 ```java
 import javax.annotation.ManagedBean;